eigerco/pallet-move/doc/design.md

 The pallet will have a MoveVM backend `move-vm-backend` to communicate directly with the Move Virtual Machine, a separate crate.
 Separation allows us to use another VM implementation in the future easily.
 The VM backend will create MoveVM inside the runtime and execute the scripts.
 It will also be able to handle any error and translate it to a form acceptable and understandable by the Substrate framework.

-## MoveVM module and changes
+### MoveVM module and changes

 A list of all Move crates can be seen in the image below.
 The impacted crates are shown in blue color.

 ![alt text](./assets/uml-move-lang-crates.png)

-The main component of MoveVM is the `move-vm-runtime` crate - it's a core part of the virtual machine, and it needs to be adapted for no-std environments such as Wasm-based Substrate pallets.
-The crate depends on a few other Move language crates, which consequently, also require adaptations to no-std.
+The main component of MoveVM is the `move-vm-runtime` crate - it's a core part of the virtual machine, and it needs to be adapted for `no-std` environments such as Wasm-based Substrate pallets.
+The crate depends on a few other Move language crates, which consequently, also require adaptations to `no-std`.
 In the image below, a dependency tree is shown for the `move-vm-runtime` crate.

 ![alt text](./assets/uml-move-vm-runtime-dep-tree.png)